ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/en-v6.2.md

 ### Adding an IPv6 block to the vRack
-Adding an IPv6 block to your OVH vRack can be accomplished through the OVH APIv6, similar to how IPv4 blocks are currently added.
+Adding an IPv6 block to your OVHcloud vRack can be accomplished through the OVHcloud APIv6, similar to how IPv4 blocks are currently added.
 This process can be configured in two primary modes: Bridge mode and Routed mode.
 Below are sample APIv6 commands for each setup, along with a brief note on additional host-side configurations that might be necessary for Routed mode.

 **<ins>Prerequisites</ins>**
-- Ensure you have an active OVH API consumer key.
+- Ensure you have an active OVHcloud API consumer key.
 If not, generate one by following OVH's API authentication guidelines.
 - Have your vRack ID and the IPv6 block ready for configuration.

 **<ins>Actions</ins>**